ElevenyChen/elevenychen.github.io/_posts/2022-11-20-PPM-File-Adjustment-Algorithms.md

 ---
 <p><small>Because of code confidentiality, this page only demonstrates the framework</small></p>

-PPM File Adjustment Algorithms</h1>
+<h1>PPM File Adjustment Algorithms</h1>
-The primary image resizing algorithm is based on a seam-carving algorithm.
+<p>The primary image resizing algorithm is based on a seam-carving algorithm.
 The task of the algorithm set is to apply seam carving for content-aware resizing of images.
 The core algorithm works by finding and removing “seams” in the image that pass through the least important pixels.
-For a quick introduction, check out [this video][video-link].
+For a quick introduction, check out [this video][video-link].</p>

-<h2>Table of Content</h2>
+<p><h2>Table of Content</h2></p>
 1. Fundations of objects
 2. Basic functions